 Q: Are FQHC's or RHC's eligible to be an originating site?

-A: Yes, both FQHC's and RHC's are approved originating sites.
-Apple Health (Medicaid) only pays an originating site facility fee for services provided via telemedicine.
-The MCOs are adopting these policies as well.\
+A: Yes, both FQHCs and RHCs are approved originating sites.
+Apple Health (Medicaid) pays an originating site facility fee only for services provided via telemedicine.
+HCA-contracted MCOs are also adopting these policies.